Coronavirus Update - last updated 22/5/2020

 Whilst we are keen to maintain a continuity of learning for our young people, we are also aware of how these unique circumstances impact differently on households, depending upon childcare arrangements and other wider factors.
 We realise that this is a difficult time for many families and would like to reiterate that we continue to highly value your support and partnership during this time.

-Instructions to Sixth Form students on completing work from home
+Instructions to Year 12 students on completing work from home

 • Your teachers will use Doddle to set you task to complete for your normal timetabled lessons.

 • Try to follow your normal timetabled lessons during each day as this will give you variation and keep your spread and focus across all of your subjects.